 This competency-based course is designed to prepare students for employment in a pharmaceutical setting.
-The class consists of theory and clinical preparation to include: medical terminoloav, and physiology, anatomv pharmaceutical settings, duties and responsibilities of a pharmacy technician, pharmaceutical terms, abbreviations and symbols, metric and apothecary systems, drug requirements, record-keeping, dispensing prescriptions, knowledge of manufacturing, packaging, and labeling of drug products, complete 120 hours of clinical training.
-At the successful completion of this course, students will be qualified to register with the California State Board of Pharmacy as a Pharmacy Technician and students will be eligible to register for the Pharmacy Technican Upgrade program.
+The class consists of theory and clinical preparation to include: advanced Interpersonal Skills for pharmacy technicains, advanced Drug Requirements, advanced duties and responsibilities of a technician, advanced pharmacy calculations, pharmacy advanced keeping, advanced record knoweldae manufacturing, completion of 120 hours of clinical training in a facility, preparation for the Pharmacy Technicain Certification Board (PTCB) Exam.
+At the successful completion of this course, students will be qualified to register for the pharmacy technician certification board exam.
 Students will perform community classroom activities while under the direct supervision of a pharmacist.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.